YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 # Say "Hello World!" in OCanren

+We first execute the program, and then we read and explain through the source code line by line.
 ##  Executing the Program

 The source code has to be compiled and linked, for which you would need the [Makefile](Makefile).